Plumsail/orgchart-docs/source/configuration-wizard/data-source-configuration.rst

 Once you configured it, you can go through the wizard and click the finish button.

 **Employee ID** and **Manager ID** are used to build hierarchy. **Display text** is used as display text for entities in the org chart.
-For example you will see ‘Display text’ in the breadcrumb.
+For example you will see "Display text" in the breadcrumb.

 .. rubric:: Description of mappings